-An especially perplexing and implausible pair of associations was found by Judd, Blair, and Chapleau (2003), who used modified forms of the WIT in an attempt to determine whether response bias in the WIT was the result of stereotypic associations (i.e., between Blacks and gun violence) or a more general negative evaluative association.
+A similarly curious pair of associations was observed by Judd, Blair, and Chapleau (2003), who used modified forms of the WIT in an attempt to determine whether response bias in the WIT was the result of stereotypic associations (i.e., between Blacks and gun violence) or a more general negative evaluative association.
 In these modified tasks, the gun and tool targets were replaced, in one block, by guns and insects, and, in the other block, by fruits and sports objects.
 Black primes significantly facilitated responses to guns over insects and sports objects over fruits, indicating that the priming effects were stereotypical and semantic, rather than evaluative, in nature.
 Bafflingly, White primes facilitated responses to insects relative to guns, and fruits relative to sports objects.
 As in the above apparent White-tool association, it seems implausible that participants have latent stereotypic associations linking Whites with insects and fruits.

 A more likely explanation for these patterns seems to be the presence of a RM contrast effect.
 The RM contrast model would predict that, in each task, Black primes would be classified to the stereotypical response, i.e., guns and sports objects.
 This would leave the White primes to be mapped onto the remaining response, causing the presentation of a White face to facilitate responses to insects and fruit.
 The RM contrast phenomenon could thereby cause the illusion of an implicit association between a given prime and response.